Here’s a short list of my favorite things in CDMX. It is by no means a complete list of what to do, just what I’ve done and enjoyed!

 Palacio de Bellas Artes - a beautiful building in el centro.
 Pro tip - it’s best seen from above in the Sears across the street.
 On the 9th floor there is a little cafe overlooking it, just walk in and get on the elevator to the 9th floor.
 When you’re done, maybe buy some Craftsman tools.
 Sears declared bankruptcy the day I was there, it was all very weird.

 Coyoacan - this is the neighborhood where Frida and Diego lived.
 It is delightful little neighborhood with a little town square bustling with activity.
 I’d visit and just walk around.
 And I hear The Frida Kahlo Museum is a great activity, but I was unable to get in.
 It is best to buy tix ahead of time.
 (I hear the Museo Casa Estudio Diego Rivera y Frida Kahlo actually has more art though) One of my favorite coffee shops is in Coyoacan too.

 Zinco Jazz Club - pretty cool little jazz club en el Centro.

 Where to stay:

 I would recommend staying in La Roma or Condesa neighborhoods.
 They are super safe and a lot of fun.
 I really enjoyed just walking all over these neighborhoods eating, drinking, taking photos and shopping for interesting stuff.
 I’d love to try an AirBNB sometime in either of these neighborhoods.

-If you have the budget (or marriot/SPG points), Hotel Condesa is really cool and nice.
-Has a great rooftop bar and library full of great design and photography books!
+If you have the budget (or Marriot/SPG points), Hotel Condesa is really cool.
+Has nice rooms, a great rooftop bar, and a library full of great design and photography books!

 180 Shop: cool local clothing, shoes, books, etc. (across the street from Panaderia Rosetta above)